maybleMyers/H1111/README.md

 Put loras in a /lora subfolder, if not trained with musubi you need to convert them.

 Only unipc is supported for now.
-Sage attn is expiremental.
+Sage attn is experimental.
 When using the F1 model not all options available for the original framepack model will work, like endframe and sectional images.

 Here is an example prompt for a 5 second video with 4 sections using sectional prompting, also supports longer videos with indexes ie 0-2  ;;;3-5 etc: